Iblouse/Proactive-churn-prevention/README_publish.md

 | Precision @ 0.5 | 29.3% | ✓ Acceptable for intervention |

 ### Business Metrics (What Actually Matters)
+Data is synthetic with defined churn drivers and outcomes, which enables objective validation and controlled A/B simulations.

 | Metric | Value |
 |--------|-------|